Archive product

 Description

-The exceptional Regency wall clock features a 13" painted dial with Roman numerals, an auxiliary second dial, and original hands, with the inscription KD Sykes, Manchester.
-It has an 8-day striking movement that chimes on a bell, housed in a shaped top drum with carved “ears” and a flame mahogany finish, and a glazed case containing the original brass pendulum, weights, and pulleys. c1820
+Exceptional Regency wall clock featuring a 13" painted dial with Roman numerals, an auxiliary second dial, and original hands with the inscription KD Sykes, Manchester.
+8-day striking movement in a bell housed within a shaped top drum with carved “ears” and flame mahogany, complemented by a glazed case containing the original brass pendulum, weights, and pulley wheels. c1820

 The movement has been cleaned and serviced by a horologist and comes with a 12-month warranty (UK mainland).